Tanz0rz/haxe-fmod/extension/haxe/core-api-common.md

 Type: haxefmod.studio.Types.FmodVector

 ## FMOD_VERSION
-verdict: covered haxefmod links one FMOD version per release, and StudioSystem.getVersion returns it as the string "2.03.12"
+verdict: covered haxefmod links one FMOD version per release, and StudioSystem.getVersion returns the version the running build loaded as a string formatted like "2.03.12"